VelocityLapse/velocitylapse.github.io/source/capture_modes/timelapse_mode.rst

 The available lenses for the current camera direction are displayed.
 Tapping on a lens will switch the current camera preview to that lens.

 .. note::
     If only one lens is displayed, your device may not support other lenses or the device does not give access to other lenses to third-party apps through the standard camera API.
+You can also try adjusting the camera zoom which will automatically switch between lenses on many devices.

 Flashlight
 ^^^^^^^^^^